Richard Posner: Torture

+Voter identification laws

+In 2007, Posner wrote the majority opinion upholding Indiana's photo identification law in the Crawford v.
+Marion County Election Board case.
+He wrote that "absence of prosecutions" for voter fraud is explained in part by "the extreme difficulty of apprehending a voter impersonator," and that such impersonators are "almost impossible to catch without a voter ID requirement".
+The law was subsequently upheld at the United States Supreme Court.
+In 2013, Posner disavowed support for the ruling due to concerns about voter suppression caused by the law.
+He stated that judges "weren't given the information that would enable that balance to be struck" between preventing fraud and protecting voters' rights.
+In 2014, Posner wrote a 30-page dissent opposing the upholding of a Wisconsin voter ID law.

 Judicial career

 Posner is one of the most prolific legal writers, through both the number and topical breadth of his opinions, to say nothing of his scholarly and popular writings.
 Unlike many other judges, he writes all his own opinions.
 Nobel Laureate economist Robert Solow says that Posner "is an apparently inexhaustible writer on ... nearly everything.
 To call him a polymath would be a gross understatement. ...
 Judge Posner evidently writes the way other men breathe", though the economist describes the judge's grasp of economics as, "in some respects, ... precarious."

 In 1999, Posner was welcomed as a private mediator among the parties involved in the Microsoft antitrust case.

-A study published by Fred Shapiro in the University of Chicago's The Journal of Legal Studies found Posner is the most-cited legal scholar of all time by a considerable margin, as Posner's work has generated 7,981 cites compared to the runner-up Ronald Dworkin's 4,488 cites.
-Aside from the sheer volume of his output, Posner's opinions enjoy great respect from other judges, based on citations, and within the legal academy, where his opinions are taught in many foundational law courses.
+A 2000 study published by Fred Shapiro in the University of Chicago's Journal of Legal Studies found that Posner is the most-cited legal scholar of all time by a considerable margin, as Posner's work has generated 7,981 cites compared to the runner-up Ronald Dworkin's 4,488 cites.
+In 2021, using a modified methodology (including the HeinOnline database and searches for citations to books), Shapiro found that Posner was the most-cited United States legal scholar, generating 48,852 cites to runner-up Cass Sunstein's 35,584.

 Notable cases

 In his decision in the 1997 case State Oil Co. v.
 Khan, Posner wrote that a ruling 1968 antitrust precedent set by the Supreme Court was "moth-eaten", "wobbly", and "unsound".
-Nevertheless, he abided by the previous decision with his ruling.
+Nevertheless, he abided by the previous decision in his ruling.
 The Supreme Court granted certiorari and overturned the 1968 ruling unanimously; Sandra Day O'Connor wrote the opinion and spoke positively of both Posner's criticism and his decision to abide by the ruling until the Court decided to change it.